Banned Russian race walking coach still working with athletes, official says

 Reuters could not independently confirm her account and Chegin could not immediately be reached for comment.

-Reuters reported last year that Chegin had won a combined 8.5 million roubles ($130,000) in state contracts since his ban, to provide security at a sports venue where he was formerly head coach.
+Reuters reported last year that Chegin had won a combined 8.5 million roubles ($130,000) in state contracts since his ban to provide security at a sports venue where he was formerly head coach.

 Although that business arrangement is not prohibited under anti-doping rules, it raises questions as to why Russia, which says it has reformed its practices, continued to back a high-profile coach serving a life ban.